EGR-314-Team-307/EGR-314-Team-307/Report.md

 1. Do not focus on the irrelevant parts of the project without completing the main parts of the project.
 This can set the team off track and lead to missing important deadlines.
 2. Communication within the team is essential.
 Our team struggled with integrating the subsystems and better communication would have prevented the problems.
 3. Expect and prepare for things to go wrong.
-There were multiple unexpected problems that occurred to our team that we had to resolve.
+Multiple unexpected problems occurred to our team that we had to resolve.
 As previously mentioned, communication is important to have within the team and is needed to solve problems as a team.
+4. One of the design changes we would make is to float the sensors off of the PCB rather than soldering them directly to the PCB.
+This would make more sense from a design standpoint as well as allowing the sensors to gather accurate data.
+5. Another change to our final product would be to add a servo to the nozzle of the fire extinguisher.
+This would allow more control of the fire extinguisher as well as increase the range of the sentry.
+6. When submitting assignments, it is important to submit them in the proper format so that they can be graded and not have any penalties.
+7. Building off of communication, we could have split up tasks more efficiently.
+This would have allowed each team member to contribute and have everyone have an equal workload.
+8. The team could have planned on working on assignments together rather than working on them independently.
+This would allow for the work to be completed much faster as well as each team member being on the same page.
+9. We learned that working on a project that we were interested in made us more efficient in our work.
+Due to our interest, we put in more work and were able to do extra work that was not required.
+10. When we integrated the subsystems, it would have been an easier task if we commented our code so that the other teammates could understand it.

 # Recommendations for Future Students

 1. When updating the design of the project, make sure to update the Block Diagram and any other outdated items.
 Not only will this keep the team’s project updated, but it will also prevent and grade penalties due to forgetting to update it.
-2.
+2. As previously mentioned, this is a fast-paced class.
+There will be homework, in-class checkoffs, and team assignments due every week.
+It is essential to understand that there will be a significant amount of time spent working on assignments outside of class.
+This is not a class that you can easily get through.
+3. This class gets to the work almost immediately.
+It is important to be prepared for the skills learned from the 304 class.
+4. It is important to use the teaching assistants to your advantage.
+They are there to help you and if you are stuck, they can help guide you with what you are stuck on.
+5. Try to work on assignments before the deadline.
+If there is a chance to get ahead in the class, it should be taken.
+This will help set you and your team up for success.
+6. Get your subsystem working as fast as possible.
+This will allow you to have as much time to improve and tinkering your system.
+7. It is okay if you fail the first time.
+It is important to not get discouraged if something does not work the first time, but instead using it as a learning opportunity.

 # Appendix A: Team Organization Charter